wp-plugins/wp-gallery-custom-links/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Added a check to prevent javascript from showing up in feeds.

 = 1.1.1 =
 * Fixed an error that occurred when an images were small enough to only have one size
 * Tested with WordPress 3.4